 The Nothern Alps, aka the Hida Mountains (飛騨山脈), span over the prefectures of Nagano, Toyama, Gifu.
 And they even touch a little bit of Niigata Prefecture.

-The highest mountain of the Northern Alps is Mount Hotakadake (穂高岳).
+The highest mountain in the Northern Alps is Mount Hotakadake (穂高岳).
 It is 3,190 meters (10,470 ft) tall and consists of 5 peaks.

 Mount Ontake (御嶽山) is another famous mountain.
 It is Japan’s second-highest volcano with an elevation of 3,067 meters (10,062 ft).
 And it is well known as an active volcano.
 The mountain’s last eruption was in 2014.